eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

 <!-- One-paragraph explanation of the feature. -->

-I propose adding an optional `setup` property to the test cases that the ESLint `RuleTester` runs.
+I propose adding an optional `before` (and `after`) properties to the test cases that the ESLint `RuleTester` runs.
 This feature will allow developers to prepare specific environments needed for certain rules before running each test case.

 ## Motivation